SpencerCDixon/redux-cli/readme.md

 ### Changelog

+`1.6.0` - adds option to use a different boilerplate with the `-B` flag.
+Fixes windows issues
 `1.5.1` - fixes windows support, addes ejs eslint plugin, fixes bug with UI in windows
 `1.4.1` - default to https instead of ssh for pulling project down
 `1.4.0` - better generator help messages